ngojason9/Bike-Share-Haverford/README.md

 ```
 $ git clone https://github.com/ngojason9/Bike-Share-Haverford/
 ```
 Activate the virtual environment.
-If you are on Linux/MacOS, use the command `source env/bin/activate`.
-If you are on Windows, use `env\Scripts\activate`.
+If you are on Linux/MacOS, use the command `$ source env/bin/activate`.
+If you are on Windows, use `$ env\Scripts\activate`.

 Install all dependencies via the command
 ```